 SECTION 4.
-DISCOVERY TO ESTABLISH AMOUNT OF PUNITIVE
+DISCOVERY TO ESTABLISH AMOUNT OF PUNITIVE DAMAGES.

-DAMAGES.

-(a) Discovery of information, including a defendant's wealth or financial condition, sought solely to establish the amount of an award of punitive damages, may not be ordered unless a claimant has made a prima facie showing that the defendant may be liable for punitive damages under Section 5(1) and (2).
+(a) Discovery of information, including a defendant's wealth or financial condition, sought by a claimant solely to establish the amount of an award of punitive damages, may not be ordered unless the claimant has made a prima facie showing that the defendant is liable for a legally recognized injury for which punitive damages are allowable under the law of this State and the defendant maliciously intended to cause the injury or consciously and flagrantly disregarded the rights or interests of others in causing the injury.

-(b) A prima facie showing under subsection (a) may be made before or during trial [pursuant to the rules of civil procedure] [by affidavit, deposition, or testimony or in any other manner permitted by the court].
+(b) A prima facie showing under subsection (a) may be made at any time, unless the court orders that the showing be made by a date certain, [pursuant to the rules of civil procedure][by affidavit, deposition, or testimony or in any other manner permitted by the court].